NexusMutual/docs/docs/resources/faq.md

 All members and NXM holders collectively own the capital pool and its assets.
 By acting as a member and holding NXM, you are pooling capital and sharing risk with others.
 When claims are paid, members who stake NXM can have their stake burned to facilitate claim payouts, which flow out from the capital pool.

-Everyone within the mutual pools capital and shares risk.
+Everyone within the Mutual pools capital and shares risk.

 Learn more in the [Protocol](/protocol/) section.